MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/win32/0.9.488/ICoreWebView2.md

 Call an asynchronous DevToolsProtocol method.

-> public HRESULT [CallDevToolsProtocolMethod](#calldevtoolsprotocolmethod)(LPCWSTR methodName,LPCWSTR parametersAsJson,[ICoreWebView2CallDevToolsProtocolMethodCompletedHandler](ICoreWebView2CallDevToolsProtocolMethodCompletedHandler.md) * handler)
+> public HRESULT [CallDevToolsProtocolMethod](#calldevtoolsprotocolmethod)(LPCWSTR methodName, LPCWSTR parametersAsJson, [ICoreWebView2CallDevToolsProtocolMethodCompletedHandler](ICoreWebView2CallDevToolsProtocolMethodCompletedHandler.md) * handler)

 See the [DevTools Protocol Viewer](https://aka.ms/DevToolsProtocolDocs) for a list and description of available methods.
 The methodName parameter is the full name of the method in the format `{domain}.{method}`.
 The parametersAsJson parameter is a JSON formatted string containing the parameters for the corresponding method.
 The handler's Invoke method will be called when the method asynchronously completes.
 Invoke will be called with the method's return object as a JSON string.